| The

 diversity of geological phenomena make Namibia a sought-after tourist

+destination.
+The friendliness and cultural diversity add to this.
 With a size of 824 268km² it is a vast country with ever changing

 sceneries, offering a well-developed infrastructure.